milutinke/awesome-ai-llm-development/README.md

 **Awesome Collection of Resources for Learning AI and Large Language Model (LLM) Development**

-Discover a comprehensive list that covers everything from basic concepts to advanced topics, helping you navigate the exciting world of creating **Generative AI** (**GenAI**) applications using **LLMs**.
+Discover a comprehensive guide that covers everything from basic concepts to advanced topics, helping you navigate the exciting world of creating **Generative AI** (**GenAI**) applications using **LLMs**.
 Whether you're already developing **GenAI** apps or looking to enter the field, there's something here for everyone.
+This guide is oriented towards practical, and non-theoretical approach, advocating on hands on approach.

 ### Contributions welcomed

 As someone who works on creating Generative AI applications using LLMs, not as an ML engineer but as a backend web developer, I've been asked by many people how to get started.
 Over the past year, I learned by doing, reading research papers, articles, blog posts, and watching YouTube videos without any particular order, basically piecing it all together.
-I've decided to create a curated list of how I think people should learn this.
+I've decided to create a curated list to help people of various background learn this in a practical manner.

 Thus, I strongly encourage and welcome **contributions** to this list to enhance its quality and relevance. **Your input** can help include valuable resources I may have missed.